colomoto/bioLQM/README.md

 and on a small [MDD manipulation toolkit](https://github.com/colomoto/mddlib).

-This is integrated into GINsim and an adaptation as cytoscape plugin is ongoing.
-In both cases, the external tool will provide a model editor, some specific tools and thin wrapper around these common tools and exports.
-Further work will be needed to share some pieces of the graphical interface.
+This is also integrated into GINsim, which provides a model editor, some specific tools and thin wrapper around the common tools and exports.

 [Javadoc snapshots](http://colomoto.github.com/gh-documentation/) are also available.